-Anyone who is from an eligible country (which Japan is) and meets the educational and financial requirements can enter the visa lottery.
+Anyone who is from an eligible country and meets the educational and financial requirements can enter the visa lottery.
 (See Winning a Green Card Through the Visa Lottery for details.)
-But the real question is, what happens if you win?
-People living in the U.S. illegally are rarely able to succeed in a green card application, no matter what basis they're applying on.
+But even if their name is selected, it won't be easy to proceed toward green card approval.
+People living in the United States illegally are rarely able to succeed in a green card application, no matter what basis they're applying on.

 Everyone else must leave the U.S. and complete their green card application at the U.S. consulate in their home country.
-However, if you have been unlawfully present in the United States for more than one year while over the age of 18 (and after the date of the law's enactment on April 1, 1997), the consulate can forbid you from returning to the U.S. for ten years.
-See Consequences of Unlawful Presence in the U.S.: Three- and Ten-Year Time Bars for more information.
+That typically creates a problem of its own: If the person has been unlawfully present in the United States for more than one year while over the age of 18 (and after the date of the law's enactment on April 1, 1997), the consulate can forbid them from returning to the United States for ten years.
+See Consequences of Unlawful Presence in the U.S.: Three- and Ten-Year Time Bars for more information on that.

-You should really see a lawyer for a full analysis.
+If interested in the lottery, and living unlawfully in the United States, you should really see an experienced immigration attorney for a full analysis.
 Also, for more information on the green card lottery, pick up a copy of U.S. Immigration Made Easy, by Ilona Bray (Nolo).